-A crash, whether minor or tragic, can occur any time if you lose focus.
-Safety should always be your priority whenever you are behind the wheel.
+A crash, whether minor or tragic, can occur at any time if you lose focus.
+As a new driver, you should learn at least a few safety driving tips whenever you are behind the wheel.
 Before you set out, you should make sure your vehicle is in excellent condition.

 When driving, you have a responsibility to protect yourself and the other motorists by driving safely and avoiding any accidents.
 Whether you’re cruising the countryside or traveling to another city, you should drive carefully, just the way it’s taught at the best driving school in Brooklyn.
 There are a lot of precautionary measures you can take to avoid unexpected situations such as a road crash.

 Below are 10 easy ways that could help you avoid a car accident and save lives:

 While behind the wheel, you should avoid anything that’ll take your mind off of driving.
 Receiving calls, texting, fiddling with the GPS or radio are some of the things that may distract you.

 If your kids are fighting and screaming at the back, pull over on the side and handle the situation.
 Wait until your next stop to eat your burger.
 Always give full attention to the road ahead.